Anything-Minecraft-Team/anything-minecraft/docs/server/info/lists/server_software.md

     Version: 1.8.8
     Currently Inactive

+-   [CraftBukkit++](https://web.archive.org/web/20120901000000*/http://forums.spout.org/threads/craftbukkit.938/) - CraftBukkit++ was the original performance fork.
+It was made to improve performance for the CraftBukkit server.
+    Version: 1.1 - 1.2.5
+    Lost

 -   [CraftBukkit](https://getbukkit.org/download/craftbukkit) - It's the BASE for all forks that are out today and they still are updating it to this day, not newbie friendly at all because it requires manual building (or you can get it [here](https://getbukkit.org)).
 Versions older than 1.0.0 are not available publicly but archives do exist.
+1.0.2 is only available if you compile from source.
-    Version: 1.2_01 beta - 1.18.1
+    Version: 1.0.2 beta - 1.18.1
     Currently Active

 -   Creativity - Creativity was a server software made with C++, it was been lost sadly.